 - 10-bit Resolution

-- 0.5 LSB Integral Non-linearity
+- 1 LSB Integral Non-linearity

 - ± 2 LSB Absolute Accuracy

 - 65 260 μs Conversion Time

 - Up to 15 kSPS at Maximum Resolution

-- · Four Multiplexed Single Ended Input Channels
+- Four Multiplexed Single Ended Input Channels

 - · Two differential input channels with selectable gain

 - Temperature sensor input channel

 - Optional Left Adjustment for ADC Result Readout

 - 0 V{CC} ADC Input Voltage Range

 - Selectable 1.1V / 2.56V ADC Voltage Reference

 - Free Running or Single Conversion Mode

 - ADC Start Conversion by Auto Triggering on Interrupt Sources

 - Interrupt on ADC Conversion Complete

 - Sleep Mode Noise Cancele

 - Unipolar / Bibilar Input Mode

 - Input Polarity Reversal Mode

-The ATtiny25/45/85 features a 10-bit successive approximation ADC.
+The ATtiny25/45/85 features a 10-bit successive approximation Analog to Digital Converter (ADC).
 The ADC is connected to a 4-channel Analog Multiplexer which allows one differential voltage input and four single-ended voltage inputs constructed from the pins of Port B. The differential input (PB3, PB4 or PB2, PB5) is equipped with a programmable gain stage, providing amplification step of 26 dB (20x) on the differential input voltage before the A/D conversion.
 The single-ended voltage inputs refer to 0V (GND).

 The ADC contains a Sample and Hold circuit which ensures that the input voltage to the ADC is held at a constant level during conversion.
-A block diagram of the ADC is shown in Figure 18-1.
+A block diagram of the ADC is shown in Figure 17-1 on page 127.

-Internal voltage references of nominally 1.1V or 2.56V are provided On-chip and these voltage references can optionally be externally decoupled at the AREF (PB0) pin by a capacitor, for better noise performance.
+Internal voltage references of nominally 1.1V or 2.56V are provided On-chip.
+The Internal voltage reference of 2.56V can optionally be externally decoupled at the AREF (PB0) pin by a capacitor, for better noise performance.
 Alternatively, V{CC} can be used as voltage reference for single ended channels.
 There is also an option to use an external voltage reference and turn-off the internal voltage reference.
 These options are selected using the REFS2..0 bits of the ADMUX control register.